avall/AWS-SAA-C03/assets/md/004-VPC-introduction.md

   - We can’t choose a subnet of size /27 ($`2^{(32 - 27)} = 2^5 = 32`$ IP addresses,$`32 – 5 = 27 < 29`$)
   - We need to choose a subnet of size /26 ($`2^{(32 - 26)} = 2^6 = 64`$ IP addresses,$`64 – 5 = 59 > 29`$)

+### Public subnet
+- Auto-assign public IP address is enabled (EC2).
+- The traffic, in that subnet, can be routed to the Internet Gateway (through default route table rules).

+### Private subnet
+- Auto-assign public IP address is disabled (EC2).
+- The traffic, in that subnet, CANNOT be, directly, routed to the Internet Gateway.

 ## Internet Gateway
 - Allows resources (e.g., EC2 instances) in a VPC to connect to the Internet.
 Allows communication between instances in your VPC and the internet.
 It serves as a gateway for internet-bound traffic, enabling instances within your VPC to connect to the internet